Pakistan Supreme Court questions Prime Minister Imran Khan in 2014 military public school massacre case - ExBulletin

 The bench of three judges headed by Chief Justice of Pakistan (CJP) Gulzar Ahmed and including Judge Qazi Mohammad Amin Ahmed and Judge Ijazul Ahsan summoned Khan around 10 a.m.
 He arrived in court about two hours later, just before noon.

-The prime minister told the chief justice that a national action plan had been presented after the APS massacre, adding that there was “no sacred cow” in Pakistan, Geo News reported.
+The prime minister told the chief justice that a national action plan had been introduced after the APS massacre, adding that there was “no sacred cow” in Pakistan, Geo News reported.

 “Finding out these things is your job, you are the Prime Minister.
 As Prime Minister, you should have the answers to these questions.
 You are the Prime Minister, you should have answers, ”replied the Chief Justice.

-“We have already formed a commission and it also released a report.
-Our decree of October 20 clearly states that the government must find out who is responsible for the massacre and take action against them, ” the chief justice replied.
+“We have already formed a commission and it also published a report.
+Our decree of October 20 clearly states that the government must find out who is responsible for the massacre and take action against them, ”replied the Chief Justice.

 The Chief Justice reminded the Prime Minister that seven years had passed since the tragedy.